FredKSchott/snowpack/docs/reference/javascript-interface.md

 const config = createConfiguration({...});
 ```

 Almost everything that you do with Snowpack requires a configuration object.
 Snowpack is designed to work with zero config, and the `config` argument that this function takes can be full, empty, or only contain a couple of properties.
-The rest of the configuration object will be filled out with Snowpack's usual set of defaults, outlined in our [snowpack.config.js documentation.](/reference/configuration).
+The rest of the configuration object will be filled out with Snowpack's usual set of defaults, outlined in our [snowpack.config.mjs documentation.](/reference/configuration).

 The easiest way to think about the difference is that `SnowpackUserConfig` is the externally-documented configuration format, and `SnowpackConfig` is our internal representation with all optional/undefined values populated with the actual defaults.